 In addition, some housing choices do not include linens (bed and bath).
 You are welcome to bring your own, or linens can be rented for an additional $10.50 per person for a twin bed, $15.75 for a double bed.

 So, how much does the weekend cost?
-Below is a sample 2018 total cost breakdown for a family of four.
+Below is a sample 2019 total cost breakdown for a family of four, choosing traditional meals.
 Accommodations are for three nights and nine meals per person.

 Costs can be kept lower if the family brings their own linens, chooses another housing option, is new to the conference, or is eligible for a scholarship (see below).